Ioannis-Mykelos/Waterhouse-s-Theorem/README.md

 Waterhouse's classification theorem on Elliptic curves, defined over a finite field Fq.

 Theorem:
-Let q = p^n be a power of a prime and p,a are in Z and N = q + 1 - a.
+Let q = p^n be a power of a prime and p, and a in Z, and N = q + 1 - a.
 There is an elliptic curve E defined over Fq = Fp^n such that:
 #E(Fq) = N iff |a|<= 2sqrt(q) and a satisfies one of the following:
 (1.) gcd(a,p)=1.